There are two waiting lists open now offered by Philadelphia Housing Authority.

-Philadelphia Housing Authority Section 8 Housing Choice Voucher | Open Now |
+The Philadelphia Housing Authority (PHA) Section 8 Housing Choice Voucher waiting list is closed.

-The PHA is accepting applications for this waiting list from January 23, 2023 at 6:00 am, until February 5, 2023 at 5:59 pm ET.
+The PHA last accepted applications for this waiting list from January 23, 2023, until February 5, 2023.
+There is no notice of when this waiting list will reopen.

-To apply during the opening period, complete the online application available here.
-No paper applications will be accepted.
+To apply during the opening period, applicants were required to complete the online application.

-This waiting list has the following preferences: Applicants who currently live, work, or have been hired to work in Philadelphia.
+This waiting list had the following preferences: Applicants who currently live, work, or have been hired to work in Philadelphia.
 The PHA will make 2,000 vouchers immediately available to qualified applicants within the preference group.

 For more information, visit the PHA website.